 The female lead’s role in most movies is that of a damsel, or to be punished for her sexual liberation, often as both.
 The male hero is more often than not attempting to “win” over the damseled female.
 The redeeming qualities of a female lead tend to be that she ends up with the hero whom chivalrously sacrificed his well being to save her.
 Through some arduous journey the hero ends up proving his worthiness to said female, and she redemptively ends up with the male hero, which is the case of the Jurassic World.
 The female lead may exist as a sexually promiscuous character, who, throughout her journey is continually punished for her promiscuity.
 It’s almost as if the male fantasy does not allow for female sexual liberation.
 Mulvey asserts: “In their traditional exhibitionist role women are simultaneously looked at and displayed, with their appearance coded for strong visual and erotic impact so that they can be said to connote to-be-looked-at-ness”, and as a result contends that a woman in film is the “bearer of meaning, not maker of meaning.”

-Unlike most movies, the first Jurassic Park film which was based off of the book written by Michael Crichton, may be one of the few movies that lacks the the traditional misogynist qualities.
+Unlike most movies, the first Jurassic Park film which was based on the book written by Michael Crichton, may be one of the few movies that lacks the traditional misogynist qualities.
 On first glance, Jurassic Park appears to be a feminist movie.
 Dr. Sattler has a lead role, she’s the maker of meaning, not the bearer of meaning.
 Jurassic Park lacks the fundamentals of female objectification in movies.
-There’s only one scene where the Dr. Sattler is “connoting to be looked at ness”; the dino poop scene where Dr. Malcolm and Dr. Grant are discussing the idea of marriage.
+There’s only one scene where Dr. Sattler is “connoting to be looked at ness”; the dino poop scene where Dr. Malcolm and Dr. Grant are discussing the idea of marriage.
 But the last I checked very few people are aroused by fecal matter.
-The female lead is an equal to Dr. Alan Grant, now while she’s outnumbered in the male to female ratio, Dr. Sattler is not there to take off her clothes, and Dr. Grant is not attempting to prove his worthiness as a mate by saving her from damseled situations, Dr. Sattler is not being punished for her sexual liberation, or being punished anymore than her male counterparts are.
+The female lead is equal to Dr. Alan Grant, now while she’s outnumbered in the male to female ratio, Dr. Sattler is not there to take off her clothes, and Dr. Grant is not attempting to prove his worthiness as a mate by saving her from damsel situations, Dr. Sattler is not being punished for her sexual liberation, or being punished any more than her male counterparts are.
 This movie is a male fantasy in a different light.